A web browser that actually respects you. Built-in security. Zero telemetry. No compromises.

 When you type a website address, your browser has to look it up — kind of like a phone book.
 Normally, anyone on your network (your ISP, your coffee shop) can see those lookups. scowser encrypts them so nobody can snoop.

-DNS-over-HTTPS resolution via Cloudflare (1.1.1.1) and Quad9 (9.9.9.9).
-All DNS queries are sent over encrypted HTTPS connections, preventing ISP and network-level DNS surveillance.
-Graceful fallback if DoH is unavailable.
+DNS-over-HTTPS in secure mode via Cloudflare (1.1.1.1) by default.
+All DNS queries are sent over encrypted HTTPS connections with no plaintext fallback, preventing ISP and network-level DNS surveillance.
+Configurable to Quad9 (9.9.9.9) or custom DoH providers.

 scowser doesn't phone home.
 Ever.
 No usage analytics, no crash reports sent to some server, no "anonymous" data collection.
 The only network traffic is the stuff you actually asked for.